mat-lo/yun-examples/README.md

 ![screenshot](/pictures/noiseField.jpg)

 Interaction between processing.js and Yún Server.
-The amount of light perceived by an LDR is changing the size of a noise field particles.
+The amount of light perceived by an LDR changes the size of a noise field particles.

 *	*	*	*	*	*	*	*	*	*	*